 Alleys shouldn’t just serve as service lanes.
 Throughout the U.S., they’re steadily becoming important social gathering spaces, citywide connectors and friendly recreational areas.
 Don’t let your alleys become a blighted area that is avoided, forgotten and wasted.
 Start the conversation, and perhaps ignite economic development and environmental change.

-Gary Randle is SEH's East Region Urban Design Group Manager, operating out of our Milwaukee office.
+Gary Randle is SEH's East Region Practice Center Leader – Urban Design.
 Born in the Midwest, Gary grew up in Florida and has been stationed throughout the U.S. as a veteran of the Air Force.
-Gary has a unique understanding of the Urban Market, and a passion to see urban environments thrive while protecting the natural resources of this beautiful country.
+He has a unique understanding of the Urban Market, and a passion to see urban environments thrive while protecting the natural resources of this beautiful country.
 Contact Gary